tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * Determine stationarity of a time series.

-* Create an ARMA model to forecast financial data.

-* Create an ARIMA model to forecast financial data.
+* Create ARMA and ARIMA models to forecast financial data.

 * Use ACF and PACF plots to estimate the order of ARMA and ARIMA models.